camunda-community-hub/zeebe-cherry-runtime/README.md

 Any connectors OUTBOUND can be executable by the runtime.
 INBOUND connectors are not supported for the moment.

 A connector can be available:
-* as a JAR file, downloaded from a GitHub repository
+* As a JAR file, downloaded from a GitHub repository and upload the Jar file at startup (visit the installation guide)
-* from the Camunda Marketplace.
-Then, it's possible to access the JAR file or to download the connector directly from the Cherry administration page (SOON)
+* From the Camunda Marketplace.
+Then, it's possible to access the JAR file or to download the connector directly from the Cherry administration page

 What do you need to do to start the runtime?